Lvchangze/lvchangze.github.io/_pages/about.md

 My research interests cover Brain-inspired Computing, Large Language Models, Multi-Modal LLMs, and AI for Science.
 I am currently working on **Spiking Neural Networks for Sequential Tasks** and **Biologically-Plausible Learning Algorithms**.

-First-author publications in ICML, NeurIPS, and ICLR.
+Led projects as first author published in ICML, NeurIPS, and ICLR.

-Co-author publications in ACL, EMNLP, and COLING.
+Contributed as co-author to publications in ACL, EMNLP, COLING, and IJCAI.

-I serve as the reviewer for conferences (ICML, ICLR, NeurIPS, ACL, EMNLP, ICCV, IJCAI, COLING) and journals (Neural Networks).
+I serve as the reviewer for conferences (ICML, ICLR, NeurIPS, ACL, EMNLP, ICCV, IJCAI, ACM MM, COLING) and journals (Neural Networks).

 Phone/Wechat: 13967492189.
 Please feel free to reach out to me.